GrgoMariani/mmNN/README.md

 Consider a problem where you need to find out if a given image is that of a circle?
 Next consider if it is an image of a car?
 First one might be easily solved in a couple of layers, but the other one needs a lot more abstractions to work properly, so a lot more layers.
 Now consider a problem where you need to find out if there is a car and a circle in an image???
 Why would our circle abstraction need to be represented in all the layers after it has been identified???

 ![Circle Car](images/CircleAndCar.png?raw=true "Circle and Car")

+(A slightly better analogy could have been a red hat.)

 #### Neuron and Synapse